 Anthony Giddens, 1979, Central Problems in Social Theory

-Despite the certain influence of historical dynamics, racial wealth gap research has been dominated by quantitative studies of contemporary-era data, which mediate the current wealth gap through class indicators, or behaviorally oriented variables like propensity to save.
-Drawing on a qualitative, multigenerational design, my research in this line tests assumptions embedded in these approaches.
+Despite the undeniable influence of historical dynamics, racial wealth gap research has been dominated by quantitative studies of contemporary-era data.
+Most mediate the current wealth gap through class indicators, or behaviorally-oriented variables, like propensity to save.
+My unique qualitative, multigenerational data – which chronicle the literal, cultural, and social assets transferred and lost in families from the seventeenth, eighteenth, and nineteenth centuries to today – challenge assumptions embedded in these approaches.